vishvAsa/kalpAntaram/kANe/v2p2/36/General_Index.md

 Jabala, 307, 329, 349n, 406.
 Ujjayinl: poets like Kalidasa were Upakrupta, 74; authorized to perform

-examined at, 869; temple of consecration of Vedio tiros, 74.
+examined at, 869; temple of consecration of Vedic tiros, 74.
 Mabokal, at, 799.

 Upārbuyāja, procedure of, 1062.
 Ukthemukba: principal part of cer- U pa nayana (800 under 'brahman